 Can I make more than one outfit or extra pieces to go with my outfit?

 Yes!
 There are no extra prize entries for additional pieces, but if you’re having fun and want to keep going, please do.
 Some ambitious crafters challenge themselves to make as many outfits as possible during the OAL.

-Can I start before June 1st or use a WIP?
+Can I start before June 1st?

 Can I make an outfit for someone else?